Thomas Pim Cope diaries

 This collection is composed of 11 volumes of the handwritten journals of Thomas Pim Cope, as well as ten typed transcriptions of all but the first diary.
 Entries cover a variety of topics including weather, religious and personal reflection, business interests, family news, and discussions of international politics.

-Standard Federal Copyright Law Applies (U.S. Title 17).
+Standard Federal Copyright Laws Apply (U.S. Title 17).

-Thomas Pim Cope (1768 1854) was born on August 26, 1768, in Lancaster County Pa, the son of Caleb and Mary (Mendenhall) Cope.
-He married Mary Drinker (1766 1825) in 1792., and the couple had at least four children, two sons and two daughters.
+Thomas Pim Cope (1768-1854) was born on August 26, 1768, in Lancaster County, Pennsylvania, the son of Caleb and Mary (Mendenhall) Cope.
+He married Mary Drinker (1766-1825) in 1792, and the couple had at least four children, two sons and two daughters.

 Thomas Pim Cope died November 22, 1854, at the age of 86.

 Most of the materials in this catalog are not digitized and can only be accessed in person.
-Please see our website for more information about visiting Haverford College Quaker & Special Collections Library
+Please see our website for more information about visiting or requesting reproductions from Haverford College Quaker & Special Collections Library

 Haverford PA 19041 USA US